Cohesion in the new EU member states: catching-up, structural change and the role of trade and FDI

 Peter Havlik is Staff Economist and former Deputy Director at The Vienna Institute for International Economic Studies (wiiw) and guest research scholar at the International Institute for Applied Systems Analysis (IIASA).
 His main research areas cover economic transition in Central and Eastern Europe, foreign trade, competitiveness, EU integration, EU-Russian relations, the analysis and forecasts of macroeconomic developments.
 He is also country expert for Russia and the Newly Independent States (NIS) at wiiw.
-He participated in and coordinated various large research projects, for instance ‘Industrial Restructuring in the NIS: experiences of and lessons from the new EU Member States (INDEUNIS), funded by the EU 6th Framework Programme (2005-2007) and ‘European energy security‘, a project on energy security for the OENB Jubilee fund (2008-2010).
+He participated in and coordinated various large research projects, for instance ‘Industrial Restructuring in the NIS: experiences of and lessons from the new EU Member States (INDEUNIS), funded by the EU 6th Framework Programme (2005-2007) and ‘European energy security‘, a project on energy security for the OENB Anniversary Fund (2008-2010).
 He has also contributed to and coordinated various chapters to the EU Competitiveness Reports (2003, 2009, 2012) and conducted a study on the Economic Development of the Black Sea Region for the Austrian Ministry of Economy in 2009.

 Károly Attila Soós is Senior Research Fellow of the Institute of Economics of the Hungarian Academy of Sciences (HAS).
 Having been member of Parliament (Alliance of Free Democrats - SZDSZ) for seven years (and also Secretary of State in 1994-1996), and having worked for three years in the EBRD, he came back to the HAS in 2001.
 He graduated at the Karl Marx University of Economics in 1967, when he also started to work in the HAS.
 In the 1970s - 1980s, he participated in different preparatory works of Hungarian economic reforms; in the 1990s he was a leading economic expert of the Alliance of Free Democrats.
 His research focuses on economic reforms, macroeconomic processes and foreign economic relations of former socialist countries.
 During the last few years, he has also worked as expert in foreign assistance projects of the European Union in different former socialist countries.